GIR-pub/deepdotweb/_posts/2013/11/06/info-from-a-friend-of-ross-found-on-facebook/index.md

 ---
 title: info from a friend of Ross found on Facebook
 ---
-1175 category-articles category-deepdot-news tag-facebook tag-friend tag-info tag-ross">
+1175 category-deepdot-news tag-facebook tag-friend tag-info tag-ross">

 <p class="post-meta">
 <span>Posted by: <a href="https://www.deepdotweb.com/author/admin/" title="">DeepDotWeb </a></span>